 The Shenmue series is an adventure series that started on the Dreamcast in 1999 in Japan, then later release in North America and Europe in 2000.
 The series was created by Yu Suzuki and his team, Sega-AM2.
-The series was originally gonna be a sixteen chapter saga that would be told in several games - the first game tells the first chapter, and the second game tells chapters three through five.
+The series was originally going to be a sixteen chapter saga that would be told in several games - the first game tells the first chapter, and the second game tells chapters three through five.
 The second chapter was ultimately cut from the series, taking place during protagonist Ryo Hazuki's boat trip to Hong Kong.
 The series only spans two main games and a canceled MMO RPG.

 The development of Shenmue originally started out on the Sega Saturn in 1995, the game was intended to be a spin-off of Yu Suzuki's other game franchise, Virtua Fighter.
 The game was going to revolve around the main character of the Virtua Fighter series, Akira Yuki, and the main villain of the game was going to be Lau Chan; the project was under the working title, "Akira's Quest."
 The plot of the project was very much the same as the final version of the game.
 The game's budget was the largest amount that Sega has ever spent, with the amount of eighty-million dollars.